hackjutsu/personal-blog/source/_posts/Node.js - Inheriting from EventEmitter.md

 ----------

-I recently came across [metamatt](http://stackoverflow.com/users/275581/metamatt)'s answer about how to inherit from the `EventEmitter` on [StackOverflow](http://stackoverflow.com/a/23918654/3697757).
-Matt provides a concise snippet showing good practice for Javascript object inheritance.
-I would like to reproduce his answer in my blog.
+This is a repost of an answer on Stackoverflow.
+Someone asked a [question](http://stackoverflow.com/questions/8898399/node-js-inheriting-from-eventemitter) about how to inherit from `EventEmitter`.
+Here is an excerpt from [metamatt](http://stackoverflow.com/users/275581/metamatt)'s answer.

 <!--more-->